featuremine/extractor/docs/Ore1.1.0.md

 There are also multiple elements that are used in all the messages **except for the Time message**, such as the following:

-::; receive
+* receive

-The time in nanoseconds from the time in seconds set with the last **Time message** received.
+  * The time in nanoseconds from the time in seconds set with the last '''Time message''' received.
+* vendor offset
+  * The difference between the receive time and vendor time in nanoseconds
+* vendor seqno
+  * A sequence number assigned by the vendor
+  * This value should be set to Zero if no sequence number is assigned by the vendor
+* batch
+  * A flag used to denote if the message belongs to a batch.
+Depending on the batch type of the message, the value of this element can be one of the following:
 |           |                |
 |-----------|----------------|
 | **Value** | **Batch Type** |
 | 0         | No Batch       |
 | 1         | Batch Begin    |
 | 2         | Batch End      |

-::; imnt id
+* imnt id

-An Integer value that contains the order symbol index in the file header
+  * An Integer value that contains the order symbol index in the file header

 ## Message Specific Elements